Steroid-Eluting and Non-Steroid-Eluting Sinus Stents

 Smith, T. L., Singh, A., Luong, A., Ow, R. A., Shotts, S. D., Sautter, N. B., et al. (2016).
 Randomized controlled trial of a bioabsorbable steroid-releasing implant in the frontal sinus opening.
 Laryngoscope, 126 (12), 2659-2664.
 Abstract retrieved June 8, 2018 from PubMed database.

 Winifred S. Hayes, Inc. Health Technology Brief.
-(2017, August).
+(2017, August; last update search August 2018).
 Propel and Propel mini bioabsorbable steroid-releasing sinus implants for treatment of chronic rhinosinusitis in adults.
-Retrieved June 8, 2018 from www.Hayesinc.cm/subscribers.
+Retrieved May 22, 2019 from www.Hayesinc.com/subscribers.
 (43 articles and/or guidelines reviewed)

 ORIGINAL EFFECTIVE DATE: 6/8/2013